 Along with wife Rosemary, Bruce moved to New Zealand in 2008.
 He first worked as a research data analyst with the Ministry of Fisheries, before taking on the role of Biodiversity Programme Manager for DOC, first in the Wairarapa and then in Motueka,

 Bruce says it is a privilege to work in the Abel Tasman, and to know he can make a difference to such a beautiful place.
 In his spare time he enjoys kayaking in the Park, and spending time tramping in its upper reaches.
-Bruce also has a love of cycling and in mid 2017 plans to bike 5,600km along the continental divide from the middle of British Columbia to the Mexican border.
+Bruce has a love of cycling and in mid 2017 bike 5,600km along the continental divide from the middle of British Columbia to the Mexican border.